 When to see a doctor

-Call 911 if you experience signs of a severe reaction or suspected anaphylaxis after taking penicillin.
+Call 911 or emergency medical help if you experience signs of a severe reaction or suspected anaphylaxis after taking penicillin.

 A drug rash usually starts within two weeks of taking a new medication and begins as discrete red spots that spread, covering large areas of the body.

-Penicillin allergy occurs when your immune system mistakenly reacts to the drug as a harmful substance, essentially as if it were a viral or bacterial infection.
+Penicillin allergy occurs when your immune system becomes hypersensitive to the drug — mistakenly reacting to the drug as a harmful substance, as if it were a viral or bacterial infection.

 The next time you take the drug, these specific antibodies flag it and direct immune system attacks on the substance.
 Chemicals released by this activity cause the signs and symptoms associated with an allergic reaction.

-First-time exposure to penicillin may not be obvious, however.
-Some evidence suggests that trace amounts of it in the food supply may be sufficient for the immune system to create an antibody to it.
+Previous exposure to penicillin may not be obvious.
+Some evidence suggests that trace amounts of it in the food supply may be sufficient for a person's immune system to create an antibody to it.

 Penicillins and related drugs

-Penicillins belong to a class of antibacterial drugs called beta-lactams.
+Penicillins belong to a class of antibacterial drugs called beta-lactam antibiotics.
 Although the mechanisms of the drugs vary, generally they fight infections by attacking the walls of bacterial cells.
 In addition to penicillins, other beta-lactams more commonly associated with allergic reactions are a group called cephalosporins.

 If you've had an allergic reaction to one type of penicillin, you may be — but are not necessarily — allergic to other types of penicillin or to some cephalosporins.